Welcome to the Jeddah Non-Immigrant Visa Unit

 Frequently Asked Questions

-Please be sure to include ALL requested information.
-If there is not enough space on the form, you may use additional pages or include the additional information in the email.
+Please be sure to include all requested information.
 Failure to provide all of the information may result in your visa being delayed or denied.
-Once we have reached a final decision on your application, we will contact you with the decision
+Once we have reached a final decision on your application, we will contact you with the decision.

 If you choose to mail your documents, please send them to the location nearest you, as in some circumstances the parents of a minor applicant may be requested for an in-person interview.